mroungou/sunny-side-landing-page/README.md

 # Frontend Mentor - Sunnyside agency landing page

+## The website is only available to be viewed on mobile

 ![Design preview for the Sunnyside agency landing page coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋